-Are you in search of a better alternative to your credit card?
-There could be several reasons why you might want a better solution.
-You might have bad credit, and you need something to help you shop without affecting your credit score.
+Are you in search of a better alternative to a regular credit card?
+You might have bad credit and can’t get a credit card, or you need something to help you shop without affecting your credit score.

-Read this KOHO card review so you can learn whether it can genuinely offer you the advantages you’re looking for and help you meet your financial goals.
+Read this KOHO card review to learn whether it can genuinely offer you the advantages you’re looking for and help you meet your financial goals.

 - Roundup your purchases and stash extra money away